wp-plugins/google-analytics-dashboard-for-wp/readme.txt

 - cache feature, this improves loading speed up to 7 times and avoids dailyLimitExceeded, usageLimits.userRateLimitExceededUnreg, userRateLimitExceeded errors from Google Analytics API
 - two themes: Blue Theme and Light Theme
 - main dash access level settings and lock profile feature
-- access level settings for Backend statistics and reports
+- access level settings for Backend statistics and analytics reports
-- access level settings for Frontend data and reports
+- access level settings for Frontend analytics data and reports
 - option to display top 24 pages, referrers and searches (sortable by columns)
 - option to display Visitors by Country on Geo Map
 - local websites and business have an option to display cities, instead of countries, on a regional map